Iowa Knife Law – The Complete Guide (In Plain English)

 Fixed Blade Knives

-In Iowa, folding knives, fixed blade knives and multi-tools are all allowed as pocket knives.
-However, there are certain features that are prohibited in the state so it’s important to be aware of these before purchasing a knife.
+In Iowa, folding knives, fixed blade knives, and multi-tools are all allowed as pocket knives.

 Age Restrictions for Pocket Knife Ownership in Iowa